christiespeich/Mooberry-Book-Manager/README.txt

 Redesigned, responsive book page and much more!

 == Other Notes ==
-= Multi-Site Compatibility =

-* **Versions 2.4.4 and earlier** work with Wordpress Multi-Site if you **don't** use Network Activation.
-If each blog activates Mooberry Book Manager themselves, it should work.

-* **Versions 3.0 - 3.0.4** do **not** work with Wordpress Multi-Site in any way.

-* **Versions 3.1 and above** work with Wordpress Multi-Site both with and without Network Activation.

-= Caching Plugins Compatibility =

-**Versions 2.4.4 and earlier** should work with caching plugins as-is.
-If your book pages or book grids aren't refreshing when you add/update a book, you may need to manually clear your cache.

-**Versions 3.0 - 3.0.4** do **not** work with W3C Total Cache.
-An error will be thrown.
-These versions work okay with WP Super Cache.

-**Versions 3.1 and above** work with both W3C Total Cache and WP Super Cache with the following notes:

-* **W3C Total Cache** - You must turn on Object Caching in W3C Total Cache's settings for Mooberry Book Manager data to be cached.
-Book data cache is automatically cleared when a book is updated, added, or deleted so your book pages and grids should stay up-to-date.

-* **WP Super Cache** - When a book is updated, added, or deleted, the cache for the entire site is cleared.
-Unfortunately, WP Super Cache does not seem to have an option for selectively clearing some cache and not all of it.

-* Use another caching plugin?
-If you are having problems using it with Mooberry Book Manager, please [contact us](http://www.mooberrydreams.com/contact/) and let us know what plugin you are using and what the issue is.

 = Translations =
 * English
 * German
 * French
 * Serbo-Croatian
 * Spanish
 * Russian
 * Italian
 * Greek
 * Brazilian Portuguese
 * Chinese

 **NOTE:** [Mooberry Book Manager is translatable.](https://translate.wordpress.org/projects/wp-plugins/mooberry-book-manager/)

 * Thanks to [Kathrin Hamann](https://profiles.wordpress.org/thrakonia) for providing the German translation!
 * Thanks to Cyrille Sanson-Stern for providing the French translation!
 * Thanks to [Web Hosting Geeks](http://www.webhostinggeeks.com/) for the Serbo-Croatian translation!
 * Thanks to Ana Gomez for the Spanish translation!
 * Thanks to Sergey Kryukov for the Russian translation!
 * Thanks to Fabrizio Guidicini for the Italian translation!
 * Thanks to Eleni Linaki for the Greek translation!
 * Thanks to Vinicius Cubas Brand for the Brazilian Portuguese translation!
 * Thanks to Jin Gu for the Chinese translation!